… yet nuanced by context!

 Mining and Wood

-I am certainly not opposed to either mining or the collection of wood.
+I certainly support the need for mining and the growth and collection of wood.

-What is occurring, however, are some practices that simply fail a common sense risk analysis: ‘fracking’ in Eastern Victoria should simply not occur: the danger to our limited water tables and impact on our limited soil-rich farming area is too high.
+What is occurring, however, are some practices that simply fail a common sense risk analysis: ‘fracking’ should simply not occur, as the evident danger to our limited water tables and impact on our limited soil-rich farming area is too high.

-Farmers and individual households need to be able to collect water through onsite tanks or small dams without being charged – storage of water, in our dry continent, makes social sense, and legislation introduced a couple of decades ago enabling the State to raise revenues needs to be repealed.
+Farmers and individual households need to be able to collect water through onsite tanks or small dams without being charged – storage of water, in our dry continent, makes social sense, and legislation introduced in some States enabling the State to raise revenues from these needs to be repealed.

 Also on water, that we all need to have access to clean water is certainly a fair expectation.
 Its fluoridation is government-forced medicalisation and needs to stop.
 Anyone wishing to partake of fluoride may readily do so via toothpaste and/or tablets.